nbari/zunzuncito/README.md

     /version/api_resource/arguments

-The router first analyse the URI and determines if it is versioned or not by finding a match with the current specified versions, in case none found, failback to the default wich is always the first item on the versions list in case one provieded, or 'v0', afther this proccess the REQUEST_URI becomes a list of resources something like:
+The router first analyse the URI and determines if it is versioned or not by finding a match with the current specified versions, in case none found, fallback to the default which is always the first item on the versions list in case one provided, or 'v0'.

+After this process, the REQUEST_URI becomes a list of resources something like:

     ['version, 'api_resource', 'arguments']

-Supose that the incoming request is:
+Suppose that the incoming request is:

     'http://api.zunzun.io/v1/gevent/ip'